trebletoxin/encore-downloader/README.md

 As Linux usually includes python, simply get the requirement libraries added then run it

-`pip3 install -r requirements.txt` (replace yourusername with your Windows username)
+`pip3 install -r requirements.txt`

-`python3 ./main.py -chf /home/yourusername/clonehero/CloneHero-EncoreSongs` (CloneHero-EncoreSongs being a new folder, add it to Clone Hero once the download is complete)
+`python3 ./main.py -chf /home/yourusername/clonehero/CloneHero-EncoreSongs` (CloneHero-EncoreSongs being a new folder, add it to Clone Hero once the download is complete.
+Replace yourusername with your linux username)

 ### macOS